The Vivienne

-James Lee Williams (12 April 1992 – 3 January 2025), known professionally as The Vivienne, was a Welsh drag queen who was the winner of the first series of RuPaul's Drag Race UK in 2019.
+James Lee Williams (12 April 1992 – 3 January 2025), known professionally as The Vivienne, was a British drag queen who was the winner of the first series of RuPaul's Drag Race UK in 2019.
 They later competed in the seventh season of RuPaul's Drag Race All Stars in 2022 and became the first drag performer to compete on Dancing on Ice, placing third in the fifteenth series in 2023.
 In 2015, before the release of Drag Race UK, they were the UK drag ambassador for the American series RuPaul's Drag Race.

 In addition to appearing on television, The Vivienne released music, including the extended play Bitch on Heels (2022), and acted on stage, notably as the Wicked Witch of the West in the 2024 UK tour of The Wizard of Oz.

 Early life

 James Lee Williams was born to Cassie and Lee Williams on 12 April 1992 and grew up in Colwyn Bay and Towyn.
 They had a sister, Chanel.
 Williams began attending stage school at the age of 5 and performed in a production of Bugsy Malone.
 They attended Rydal Penrhos, came out as gay at age 14, and relocated to Liverpool to become a make-up artist at age 16.
 Williams was of Romani heritage.